Skip to content

 Acoustics

 ADUs are small enough that sound bounces.
-Soft surfaces (rugs, upholstery, drapes) and STC-rated party walls make a noticeable difference for tenant retention.
+Soft surfaces (rugs, upholstery, drapes) and STC-rated party walls make a noticeable difference for tenant retention — and tenant retention is where the rental yield math actually compounds.

 Outdoor connection